 Edit on GitHub link at the top right of each page.

 qgis:masterbranch with a message at the top of the page telling you that you don’t have write access to this repo and your changes will be applied to a new branch of your repository.

 Do your changes.
 Since the documentation is written using the reStructureText syntax, depending on your changes, you may need to rely on the writing guidelines.

-When you finish, make a short comment about your changes and click on Propose file change.
+When you finish, make a short comment about your changes and click on Propose changes.
 This will generate a new branch (

 patch-xxx) in your repository.

-After you click on Propose file change github will navigate to the Comparing changes page.
+After you click on Propose changes, github will navigate to the Comparing changes page.

 If there are additional changes that you want to make before submitting them to QGIS, follow these steps:

 patch-xxxbranch.
 Select this patch branch.
 The button will now say Branch: patch-xxx